 Do you need planning permission for a carport or canopy?

-Carport planning permission guidelines are relatively easy to understand and we are here to help.
-Using our years of experience and our planning consultants we can help you make sure that purchasing a carport is straightforward.
+Carport and canopy planning permission guidelines are relatively easy to understand and we are here to help where we can.
+Using our years of experience we can help you make sure that erecting a carport or canopy is straightforward.

-Carports and canopies come under the same umbrella as outbuildings, so generally you do not need to gain planning permission from your local planning authority.
+Carports and canopies come under the same umbrella as outbuildings, so dependant upon a few rules you may not need to gain planning permission from your local planning authority.
 This allows the home owner to erect a carport or canopy under permitted development.

 A carport or canopy is best described as a roof, supported by posts.
 As with any potential home improvement or alteration, there are always limitations, even more so if your house is listed or in a conservation area.

 We want to ensure that you are fully aware of these limitations and have created a quick key-points-list of the main factors to be taken into consideration when installing a carport.
-Even if your proposed canopy falls within one or more of these limitations, our team and partner can apply for full planning permission on your behalf taking away the pain and easing the process.
+Even if your proposed canopy falls within one or more of these limitations, our planning partners will be able to apply for full planning permission on your behalf taking away the pain and easing the process.

 Carport Canopy Planning Limitations